Jaycee Lydian

 What Is Phonosyne?

-Phonosyne isn’t just code, it’s a collaboration.
+Phonosyne is a collaboration.
 A group of AI agents working together to turn musical ideas into actual sound.
-A prompt like distorted pirate radio broadcast intercepted mid-transmission
+A prompt like distorted pirate radio broadcast intercepted mid-transmission becomes actionable, mapped, expanded, synthesized, and rendered into .wav files with no manual coding.

 The core system is composed of three dedicated agents.
 The Designer expands the prompt into a structured plan.
 The Analyzer deepens that plan into synthesis recipes.
 The Compiler translates those recipes into audio using SuperCollider.
 Each agent is specialized, modular, and coordinated through a central Orchestrator that handles sequencing, parallelization, and error recovery.